Skelmis/DPY-Ticket-Bot/CONTRIBUTING.md

 ## Use a Consistent Coding Style
 - Tabs should be 4 spaces for indentation
-- Where applicable, code should be documented in accordance with [#3](https://github.com/Skelmis/DPY-Ticket-Bot/issues/3)
+- Where applicable, code should be documented.
+For implementation see the below Documentaion sections
 - Where code gets excessive, functional programming ideas should come into play for readability
 - `return` statements are prefered within conditionals when checking whether to continue with processing or not For example: